Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Coercive quadratic Lyapunov functions for linear systems with bounded input operators

-\begin{remark} The function $V$ defined in Theorem \ref{thm1} is a special instance of more general {\emph{square function estimates} (or quadratic estimates)} originating from harmonic analysis and omnipresent in the holomophic functional calculus, see \cite{Haase06}.

-The Lyapunov function in \eqref{eq:LFV} takes a particularly simple form in case if $A$ is a self-adjoint operator.
+\begin{remark} \begin{enumerate} \item The function $V$ defined in Theorem \ref{thm1} is a special instance of more general {\emph{square function estimates} (or quadratic estimates)} originating from harmonic analysis and omnipresent in the holomorphic functional calculus, see \cite{Haase06}. \item The Lyapunov function in \eqref{eq:LFV} takes a particularly simple form in case if $A$ is a self-adjoint operator.
 Using that $A$ and hence $T(t)$ and $(-A)^{\frac{1}{2}}$ are self-adjoint,